JLuc/scribus-project-manager/README.md

 * slacheck : performs all possible checks and reports issues before sending PDF to printer.
 Optionnaly edit the SLA so it conforms to the defined standard
 * slacheckimages : checks that the used images are all stored in 'images' subfolder.
 * slacheckfonts : checks that all used fonts are either embeded or subseted
-* makbook : call relevant tools on relevant files and create final PDF (not published yet)
+* makbook : call relevant tools on relevant files and create final PDF (no generic makbook is published yet, but an example makbook file is available)

 ### Lower level scripts
 * slacheckattr : checks the value of some xml attribute in the scribus file